The Magician's Nephew: Writing

 Lewis had originally intended only to write the one Narnia novel, The Lion, the Witch and the Wardrobe.
 However, when Roger Lancelyn Green asked him how a lamp-post came to be standing in the midst of Narnian woodland, Lewis was intrigued enough by the question to attempt to find an answer by writing The Magician's Nephew, which features a younger version of Professor Kirke from the first novel.

 The Magician's Nephew seems to have been the most challenging Narnia novel for Lewis to write.
-The other six Chronicles of Narnia books were written between 1948 and 1953, The Magician's Nephew was written over a five-year period between 1949 and 1954.
+While the other six Chronicles of Narnia books were written between 1948 and 1953, The Magician's Nephew was written over a five-year period between 1949 and 1954.
 He started in the summer of 1949 after finishing The Lion, the Witch and the Wardrobe, but came to a halt after producing 26 pages of manuscript and did not resume work until two years later.
 This may be as a result of the autobiographical aspects of the novel, as it reflects a number of incidents and parallels very close to his own experiences.

 He returned to The Magician's Nephew late in 1950, after completing The Silver Chair.
-He managed to finish close to three-quarters of the novel, and then halted work once again after Roger Green, to whom Lewis showed all his writing at the time, suggested there was a structural problem in the story.
+He managed to finish close to three-quarters of the novel, and then stopped work once again after Roger Green, to whom Lewis showed all his writing at the time, suggested there was a structural problem in the story.
 Finally he returned to the novel in 1953, after finishing The Last Battle in the spring of that year and completed early in 1954.

 Lewis originally titled the novel "Polly and Digory"; his publisher changed it to The Magician's Nephew.
 This book is dedicated to "the Kilmer family".